Recalf/n8n-Cyber-Shield/README.md

 2. **Real-Time Detection & Alerting Engine**
    * **Traffic Sensing:** A lightweight PowerShell sensor running Tshark inspects active network connections in 30-second windows.
    * **IP & Domain Correlation:** Evaluates both destination IP addresses and domain names.
-To inspect domains on encrypted HTTPS connections, the sensor the sensor extracts TLS handshake telemetry (such as Server Name Indication) directly from the initial packet exchange, allowing Cyber Shield to detect malicious web traffic without needing decryption keys or proxy certificates.
+To inspect domains on encrypted HTTPS connections, the sensor extracts TLS handshake telemetry (such as Server Name Indication) directly from the initial packet exchange, allowing Cyber Shield to detect malicious web traffic without needing decryption keys or proxy certificates.
    * **Severity Scoring & Alerting:** When a match occurs, the system evaluates the risk (High vs. Medium Risk) and sends a detailed, formatted alert directly to a Discord incident channel.

 ---